Spu7Nix/spwn_docs/triggerlanguage/8bugfixing.md

 ## Loops

 GD does not like it when you activate a trigger with high frequency, and if it's triggered more than roughly 20 times per second, it will simply stop triggering.
-To prevent this, we have to add a little bit of delay between each time the trigger is activated.
+To prevent this, we have to add a little bit of delay each time the trigger is activated.
 The `for_loop` and `while_loop` macros do this by default, but if you're making your own loop, something like this

 ```spwn
 loop = !{